Nutrition Counseling

 Adults who are done with short-term solutions and ready to understand what's actually keeping them stuck.
 My clients come from different starting points: some have been yo-yo dieting for years and are exhausted by it, some are dealing with binge eating, emotional eating, or stress eating, and some are in recovery from an eating disorder or disordered eating and need support that is explicitly weight-inclusive and HAES®-aligned.
 You don't need a diagnosis to work with me, and you don't need to have it all figured out before you reach out.

-Most clients work with me for a minimum of three months.
+Most clients work with me for several months.
 It's not a requirement, but real change takes time, and I like to be honest about that upfront.
-Many clients continue beyond three months.
 How long makes sense depends on your history, your goals, and how the work unfolds, not a predetermined timeline.

 That depends on what you need and what's realistic for your life.
 Some clients meet weekly, especially early on.
 Others move to biweekly or monthly as things settle.
 We decide together and adjust as things shift.